 Duke Caboom is a 1970s toy based on Canada’s greatest stuntman.
 Riding his powerful Caboom stunt-cycle, Duke is always prepared to show off his stunt poses with confidence and swagger.
 However, Woody learns quickly that Duke has an Achilles heel: He has never been able to do the awesome stunts advertised in his own toy commercial.
 For years, Duke has been sitting in an antique store, constantly reliving the failures of his tragic past.

-While introduction of the Duke Caboom character may have helped parents enjoy this film as much as their children, it caused quite the opposite reaction for at least one child: Kelly Knievel, son of the 1970s era, real-life, white-jumpsuit-wearing, motorcycle-jumping (and crashing) Evel Kneivel.
-Claiming a litany of similarities between Duke Caboom and both the real-life Evel Kneivel as well as the 1973 Evel Knievel action figure, Kelly Knievel’s company, K and K Promotions, brought right of publicity, trade dress infringement, trademark dilution, false endorsement, and unfair competition claims against Disney in Nevada federal court.
+While introduction of the Duke Caboom character may have helped parents enjoy this film as much as their children, it caused quite the opposite reaction for at least one child: Kelly Knievel, son of the 1970s era, real-life, white-jumpsuit-wearing, motorcycle-jumping (and crashing) Evel Knievel.
+Claiming a litany of similarities between Duke Caboom and both the real-life Evel Knievel as well as the 1973 Evel Knievel action figure, Kelly Knievel’s company, K and K Promotions, brought right of publicity, trade dress infringement, trademark dilution, false endorsement, and unfair competition claims against Disney in Nevada federal court.

-According to the suit, K and K was assigned all rights in Evel Kneivel’s right of publicity, trademarks, and copyrights in 1998, just under 10 years before Evel Kneivel died in Florida.
+According to the suit, K and K was assigned all rights in Evel Knievel’s right of publicity, trademarks, and copyrights in 1998, just under 10 years before Evel Knievel died in Florida.
 Disney’s Duke Caboom character infringes those rights by coming too close.
 Illustrated with a number of side-by-side images (such as the one below, showing Caboom on the left and Knievel on the right), the complaint draws several comparisons, including:

-- Evel Kneivel was known for wearing "a white jumpsuit embellished only by star-spangled red, white, and blue patriotic insignia with matching white cape and helmet and a motorcycle adorned by red, white, and blue colors."
+- Evel Knievel was known for wearing "a white jumpsuit embellished only by star-spangled red, white, and blue patriotic insignia with matching white cape and helmet and a motorcycle adorned by red, white, and blue colors."
 Duke Caboom wears a white jumpsuit with a white cape bearing red insignia drawn from the Canadian flag.

 - The 1973 Evel Knievel action figure could be manipulated into multiple poses on its motorcycle.
 Duke Caboom executes similar poses when he first appears on the screen.